2020PB/police-brutality/reports/Washington DC.md

 Protestors appear to have erected small barricades in the streets using traffic cones and planters.
 Police fire on protestors at range with flashbangs and tear gas.
 Then in a later video, police line can be seen chanting, "Move back," while spraying pepper spray.

+The second clip from Raws shows protestors attempting to treat a fellow protestor who as injured in the first round of violence.

 Additional footage posted on Youtube shows similar events.
 Around 4 minutes, this footage also shows police pushing a man on crutches and harassing him to move faster.
 Protestors attempting to help the man on crutches are assaulted.

 tags: pepper-spray, spray, tear-gas, flashbangs, shove, push, strike, person-with-disability